eiri020/ha_updater/README.md

 * A docker based setup (https://www.home-assistant.io/docs/installation/docker/)
 * git is configured to be accessed through SSH, using public keys for authentication

-# Requirements
-* following software packages need to be installed, on both your development pc and the Home Assistant server:
-  * jq
-  * head
-  * getopt
-  * curl
-  * git
-  * bash

-(All these packages seem to be preinstalled in the standard docker homeassistant images)
-* It assumed that you already have a git repository to host the updates (create a master and develop branch)
-* .HA_VERSION should be in you .gitignore.
-This way the scripts can detect if you are running on HA server or the development system
-* Activate the master branch on the Home Assistent server, activate the development branch on your development system

 # Docker
 Because of my docker setup, a few special considerations were needed: